 Dave Hartney is a rising force in the Canadian Country music scene from North Vancouver.
-The past few summers Dave has played one of BC’s largest country festivals, Sunfest, along with headliners Dallas Smith, Carrie Underwood, Toby Keith, and Dierks Bentley.
-This past year he opened on the main stage for Brett Young and Dustin Lynch, and was also given the honour of closing out the festival in the beer gardens immediately following Eric Church.
-He returned to the event again for 2019 with more of country’s biggest stars.
-Closer to home, Dave was the headlining act for the huge indoor beer gardens (Long Horn Saloon) at this year’s Cloverdale Rodeo, and was featured on the Rodeo’s float for the nationally televised Vancouver and Langley Santa Clause Parades last Christmas.
-He also performed at this year’s Gone Country cancer fundraiser festival in Langley, the Williams Lake Stampede, and headlined the rodeo stage at Surrey’s Canada Day celebrations.
-Dave’s live show is sure to impress and win over new fans.
+The past few summers Dave has played one of BC’s largest country festivals, Sunfest, opening for headliners Dallas Smith, and Dierks Bentley.
+In 2017, he opened on the main stage for Brett Young and Dustin Lynch, and was also given the honour of closing out the festival in the beer gardens immediately following Eric Church.
+He returned to the event again for two nights in 2019, performing at the after parties immediately following both Maren Morris and Kip Moore.
+Closer to home, Dave was the headlining act for the always popular indoor beer gardens (Long Horn Saloon) at this year’s Cloverdale Rodeo, and was featured on the Rodeo’s float for the nationally televised Vancouver and Langley Santa Clause Parades last Christmas.
+He also performed at this year’s Gone Country cancer fundraiser festival in Langley (an event that raised almost a million dollars to fight cancer), as well as three nights at the Williams Lake Stampede.
+Dave also played guitar for Aaron Pritchett at both Rogers Arena and the Williams Lake Stampede kickoff party.
+Over the years Dave has been a repeated guest of the BC Lions at their tailgate parties, and his live show is sure to impress and continue to win over new fans.

-Dave crossed the country on his second national radio tour in February supporting the release of his 2nd single “Everything Girl,” which was his first charting single at country radio.
-The song, produced by Cold Creek County’s Doug Oliver, was added to Spotify’s “Down Home Country” playlist, helping it quickly reach 100,000 streams and counting.
+Dave crossed the country on his second national radio tour this February supporting the release of his 2nd single “Everything Girl,” which was his first charting single at country radio.
+The song was added to Spotify’s “Down Home Country” playlist, helping it reach 150,000 streams and counting.
+Dave’s songs have also been played at his hometown NHL rink during Vancouver Canuck’s hockey games at Rogers Arena.
 The music video, directed by CCMA Director of the Year Stephano Barberis, is available on YouTube.